broeker/montana-tools-project/pages/docs.md

 * [Financial Affadavit Form](https://dphhs.mt.gov/Portals/85/csed/documents/financialaffidavit.pdf) -- this is a direct link to the Financial Affadivit doc for tha t portion of the calculator.

+* [Example of Completed Form from current tool](https://drive.google.com/file/d/1-ujR5gCvx9IBF3jFh37aKM2ajtj1yAAu/view?usp=sharing) -- this is an example of a fully completed form from the existing HotDocs site that shows both "Attachments" and Worksheet B.

 ## Other docs